 First decide whether to record in audio or video format.
-Each has its merits.
+Each has its merits but video tends to be more expensive and require different skills.
 Generally, one-to-one audio interviews encourage a confidential and relaxed atmosphere for people to speak openly.
 The outputs you want to create might also influence your format, for example, audio-visual displays or YouTube films will require video interviews.
 It is also possible to combine longer audio interviews with shorter selective follow-up video recordings, especially where there is something visually interesting to document, such as a place or piece of equipment.

-For both formats, you will need computer equipment and software to access, rename, backup and document the recordings.
+For both formats, you will also need computer equipment and software to access, rename, backup and document the recordings.
+Video requires large data storage.
 Seek up-to-date advice on the most suitable equipment, be familiar with the technical options and get quotes for costs.
-Care needs to be taken to store recordings as electronic files before they are passed into public records.

 Up-to-date advice on equipment can be found on the Oral History Society website.